Types of Business Costs Explained

 - Local council business rates

-- Electricity and gas
+- Office premises electricity and gas

 - Salaries, pension and National Insurance contributions

 - Other utilities such as water and telephone line rental